On View At The Rose Art Museum Through May 19, 2019

-At the end of the first gallery is one of Pindell’s templates made of hole-punched strips of manila folders that have been painted over time and time again.
+At the end of the first gallery is a template made of hole-punched strips of manila folders that Pindell painted over time and time again.
 At some point in this hole-punching process, she started to keep the chads instead of discarding them.
 These were, in turn, stuck to graph paper, canvas, and mat board.
-Sometimes she wrote numbers on the chads, or right on graph paper, bringing to mind her father’s meticulous odometer journal.
-Later she would add more materials into the mix, scattering glitter or talcum onto her work and creating more and more layers to add depth and texture.
+Sometimes she wrote numbers on the chads, or right on graph paper, bringing to mind her father’s odometer journal.
+Later she would add more materials into the mix, scattering glitter or talcum onto her work and creating more layers to add depth and texture.

-After her car accident, her work continued to explore these methods but it also became more personal and political.
+After her car accident, Pindell's work continued to explore these methods, but it also became more personal and political.
 In 1980, eight months after her accident, she created a 12-minute video called Free, White and 21.
 In the video, she recounts her own experiences of racism and sexism.
-She also plays the role of a white woman, dismissing her lived experiences.
+She also plays the role of a white woman, dismissing Pindell's lived experiences.
 The video debuted at the A.I.R.
-Gallery, which was not immune from Pindell’s criticism of white feminism, which so often dismisses the experiences of women of color.
+Gallery, which was not immune from her criticism of white feminism, which so often dismisses the experiences of women of color.

 Other pieces in this gallery include large works constructed from strips of canvas sewn together and collaged with images, words, chads, and other materials.
-In her Autobiography series, you can see the outline of her body on the canvas surrounded by words and phrases, including "If you succeed we will destroy you" and "Our laws and police protect us not you."
-Many of these pieces were completed in the early 1980s, but they are every bit as relevant today, bringing to mind the Black Lives Matter movement.
+In Pindell's Autobiography series, you can see the outline of her body on the canvas surrounded by words and phrases, including "If you succeed we will destroy you" and "Our laws and police protect us not you."
+She completed many of these pieces in the early 1980s, but they are every bit as relevant today, bringing to mind the Black Lives Matter movement.